lubiah/kudadamold/src/routes/blog/_blog/generate-sitemap-for-sveltekit-website/index.md

   Generating a sitemap for your SvelteKit website is very easy.
 It requires no coding at all.
 </p>

 By default, SvelteKit has no sitemap generator at all.
-But there is an node module which can help you generate a `sitemap.xml` file for you website.
+But there is a node module which can help you generate a `sitemap.xml` file for you website.
 It's called [sitemap-generator](https://github.com/lgraubner/sitemap-generator).
 It's a module which helps us to generate sitemaps.
 It is able to builld sitemaps for websites and even SPA's.

 It comes along with a CLI _(Command Line TooL)_ which makes sitemap generation easier.